rayhea/GTAVMACROS/readme.md

 - Auto : if checked, the script cycles through hack until it is complete
 - Detect Mode : Detects the hack

-*For faster response, select the hack from drop down list and uncheck Auto and press "k" respectively*
+*For faster response, select the hack from drop down list and uncheck Auto and press `k` respectively*

 ~~~
 For fingerprint hack